Mine Pit Lakes Study will bring certainty

-The Mine Pit Lakes – Their Characterisation and Assessment for In-Situ Metal Recovery Opportunities and Cost-effective Environmental Management study will bring greater certainty to industry and government when determining whole of life mine planning, protocols and practices.
+A new study into mine pit lakes will bring greater certainty to industry and government when determining mine site closure protocols and practices.